Cross-Model Evaluation Protocol · Review Signal

 Frontier models as evaluators

-Independent AI models from competing organizations can reason on evidence separately.
-Each has different training, different biases, different strengths.
-Convergence across them is meaningful in a way single-model output is not.
+Independent AI models from competing organizations can reason on the same framework separately.
+Each has different training, different biases, and different strengths.
+Convergence and divergence across them can be meaningful review signals in a way single-model output is not.

 Methodology